Plan II Honors Thesis Grant Information & Guidelines

-- Look for the scholarship titled, "Plan II Thesis Grant - Spring 2013."
+- Look for the scholarship titled, "Plan II Thesis Grant - Fall 2015."

 - The application will state that a recommendation is required and ask for a recommender's email address.
 Enter your senior thesis supervisor's email address and inform them about the required statement of support mentioned above.
 DO NOT request a paper letter of recommendation.
 The statements are to be sumitted online and must be received by the application deadline.

 College of Liberal Arts Research/Thesis Scholarships